CTU-Bern/stata_secutrial/README.md

 The original date/datetime variable is retained as ```x_orig``` where ```x``` is the variables original name.
 This is to ensure that no data is lost in the conversion from string to date due to an unexpected format.

 This code is known to work with SecuTrial version 5.2.0.9.
-Some previous version do not have the itemtype variable in the items file that is used to determine dates.
+Some previous versions do not have the itemtype variable in the items file that is used to determine dates.